andretms/quickstarts-test/aad-quickstarts-test/quickstarts/active-directory-windesktop.md

 #### Getting a user token interactively

- There are situations that you need to force users interact with Azure Active Directory v2 endpoint via an popup window – some examples include:
+ Some situations require forcing users interact with Azure Active Directory v2 endpoint via an popup window to either validate their credentials or five consent – some examples include:

 - The first time users signs-in to the application
 - Users may need to reenter their credentials because the password has expired